 Let steel-cut oats cool completely.
 Then, transfer oats into a freezer-safe gallon-size bag and remove as much air as possible.
 Seal and freeze for up to 3 months.
 Follow a more robust tutorial HERE.

-Steel Cut Oats Recipes
+Instant Pot Steel Cut Oats

 - 1 cup steel cut oatmeal

-- 3 cups unsweetened almond milk
+- 3 cups plain, unsweetened almond milk or any kind of milk

 - pinch of salt